 Reconciliation Action Plan

-CHIA NSW has launched its Reflect Reconciliation Action Plan (March 2021 – February 2022).
-The plan marks CHIA NSW’s first step in our formal journey towards Reconciliation, which began nearly 20 years ago when the organisation was known as the NSW Federation of Housing Associations.
+This plan builds on the achievements of our inaugural Reflect RAP (2021-22), and continues our journey toward Reconciliation, which began nearly 20 years ago when the organisation was known as the NSW Federation of Housing Associations.